MicrosoftDocs/entra-docs/docs/identity/saas-apps/culturehq-tutorial.md

 	![Screenshot shows the image of attributes configuration.](common/default-attributes.png "Image")

-1. In addition to above, CultureHQ application expects few more attributes to be passed back in SAML response which are shown below.
+1. In addition to above, CultureHQ application expects few more attributes to be passed back in SAML response, which are shown below.
 These attributes are also pre populated but you can review them as per your requirements.

 	| Name |   Source Attribute|
 	| ---- | --------- |